Barry Switzer

-Barry Layne Switzer (born October 5, 1937) is a former American football coach and player.
+Barry Layne Switzer (born October 5, 1937) is an American former college and professional football coach.
 He served for 16 years as head football coach at the University of Oklahoma and four years as head coach of the Dallas Cowboys of the National Football League (NFL).
 He won three national championships at Oklahoma, and led the Cowboys to win Super Bowl XXX against the Pittsburgh Steelers.
-He has one of the highest winning percentages of any college football coach in history, and is one of only three head coaches to win both a college football national championship and a Super Bowl, the others being Jimmy Johnson and Pete Carroll.
+He has one of the highest winning percentages of any college football coach in history, and is the second of only three head coaches to win both a college football national championship and a Super Bowl: the others are his Cowboys predecessor Jimmy Johnson and Pete Carroll of the Seattle Seahawks.

 Early life and career

 Switzer was born on October 5, 1937, in Crossett, Arkansas, to parents Frank Mays Switzer and Mary Louise Switzer.
-Barry and his younger brother, Donnie, were at home in rural Ashley County, Arkansas with their mother and father when, in early February 1954, it was raided by the Arkansas Alcoholic Beverage Control Commission and the Arkansas State Police.
-The commission and the State Police found untaxed contraband liquor in the home.
-Frank made bond but was later tried and convicted of illegal trafficking in alcohol for purposes of re-sale ("bootlegging").
-He was sentenced to a term of five years in prison, but that conviction was reversed upon appeal.
-Frank did serve five months of that term, and as a result, missed seeing Barry play his senior season of high school football.
+In early February 1954, Barry and his younger brother Donnie were home in rural Ashley County, Arkansas with their mother and father when it was raided by the Arkansas Alcoholic Beverage Control Commission and the Arkansas State Police, which found untaxed contraband liquor.
+Frank made bond but was later tried and convicted of illegal trafficking in alcohol for purposes of resale ("bootlegging").
+He was sentenced to five years in prison but the conviction was reversed on appeal.
+Frank did serve five months of the term and therefore missed seeing Barry play his senior season of high school football.

-Barry and his brother Donnie were at home with their mother when on August 26, 1959, she took her life by her own hand with a .38 caliber pistol on the back porch.
-On November 16, 1972, after Barry and his brother had each commenced their professional careers, their father was murdered by a jealous lover.
+Barry and his brother Donnie were at home with their mother on August 26, 1959, when she took her own life with a .38 caliber pistol on the back porch.
+On November 16, 1972, after Barry and his brother each commenced professional careers, their father was murdered by a jealous lover.

 Barry accepted an athletic scholarship and played football at the University of Arkansas, where he joined Pi Kappa Alpha.
-During his senior season of 1959, he was one of the Razorbacks' "Tri-Captains", leading Arkansas to a 9–2 record, a share of the Southwest Conference championship, a victory over Georgia Tech in the 1960 Gator Bowl, and a No. 9 final ranking in the polls, all in Frank Broyles second season as head coach.
+During his senior season in 1959, he was a Razorbacks "Tri-Captain", leading Arkansas to a 9–2 record, a share of the Southwest Conference championship, a victory over Georgia Tech in the 1960 Gator Bowl, and a No. 9 final ranking in the polls, all in Frank Broyles second season as head coach.
 After graduation, he did a brief stint in the U.S. Army and then returned to Arkansas as an assistant coach under Broyles.